 Summary: Following the completion of the MSEP improvements in 2012, OCTA deployed a total of ten new Metrolink intra-county trains operating between Fullerton and Laguna Niguel/Mission Viejo, primarily during the midday and evening hours.
 Efforts to increase ridership through a redeployment of the trains without significantly impacting operating costs have been underway since 2014.
-Average daily ridership on intra-county trains has increased by 32 percent since Fiscal Year 2012-13.
+Average daily passenger boardings on the ten intracounty trains combined has increased by 19 percent, from 288 boardings in Fiscal Year (FY) 2012-13 to 344 boardings averaged for the first six months of FY 2018-19.

 In April 2015, several schedule changes were implemented to connect a 91/Perris Valley Line train to an intracounty service train, at Fullerton.
 This allowed a later southbound peak evening departure option from Los Angeles to Orange County.
-Ridership on these two trains combined has increased by 33 percent since the improvement was implemented.
+Ridership on these two trains combined has increased by 38 percent since the improvement was implemented, from 130 boardings in FY 2015-16 to 180 boardings averaged for the first six months of FY 2018-19.

 Part of OCTA's re-deployment plan involves providing new trips from Orange County to Los Angeles.
 SCRRA continues to work on behalf of its members, the RCTC, LA Metro, and OCTA, to negotiate an agreement with the BNSF Railway for the shared used of their corridor and associated indemnification and liability.
 This agreement is necessary to secure 24 additional operating slots to provide more passenger rail service on railroad ROW owned by the BNSF.
 Operation of additional Metrolink trains to Los Angeles is contingent on the indemnification and liability agreement, following completion of the triple track project in early 2019, on the BNSF Railway between Fullerton and Los Angeles.
+The timing of getting an agreement in place is unknown, however OCTA is hopeful that with a new Metrolink CEO negotiations will resume soon.